mtalijanac/usaco_training/README.md

 Hi!
 These are my solutions for [USACO TRAINING](https://train.usaco.org/)

+Don't give up
+You're not beaten yet

-Don't cheat..
+Don't give up

-Be better..
+I know you can make it good

+Do it better, faster, stronger..

-Have fun..
+After all, Have fun..